Modders are working to bring controversial 'The Day Before' back

 “We’ve managed to bypass the Steam DRM to open The Day Before.
 We’ve also extracted all game assets using FModel and possess the AES decryption key that was used to encrypt the PAK file.
 Loading into maps is entirely possible by using the ‘open’ command so, for example, open hub_instance.
 Upon loading inside hub_instance it turns out that, the game actually does spawn a player but there’s currently no way to possess the character controller.
 And because of that, we can’t move the player.”

-Luci0 specifies that the current plan for this mod is to have the “easiest way of starting an Offline game possible, and after that, we’d like to look into actually starting a custom server so that Online Play would also be possible.”
+Luci0 specified that the current plan for this mod is to have the “easiest way of starting an Offline game possible, and after that, we’d like to look into actually starting a custom server so that Online Play would also be possible.”

 Over on Twitter, Luci0 has said that there’s no release date currently planned for the mod, with it being “very early” in development.